Growth of a Leader

 “It was really creating something where nothing existed before,” Whitis said.
 “There were no limits.”

 Today, as chief information officer and vice president of Raytheon Missile Systems, Whitis is building a culture of innovation.
 She and her team deliver core IT services and run the infrastructure used by 15,000 RMS employees across the globe.

 “We touch every employee in one way or another,” Whitis said.
 “We are the glue that brings it all together.”

 Since her dad was in the Army, the young Whitis naturally gravitated toward the defense industry.
 She wrote the program that U.S. Customs and Border Protection still uses for its aircraft maintenance and logistics tracking systems.
 “I take pride in knowing the products I work on protect men like my dad,” she said.

 At Raytheon, Whitis led strategic initiatives that have saved money, improved performance and facilitated the integration of acquisitions.
-In 2010, she was named one of Computerworld’s Premier 100 IT leaders of the year.
+She was named one of Computerworld’s Premier 100 IT leaders of the year.

 The role of Whitis’ IT group has grown over the years.
 It now provides a wide variety of services, from high-performance simulation capabilities to new business pipeline tools, including factory floor automation; helping engineers implement programs and agile engineering techniques; advanced analytical tools; and, most recently, providing the cybersecurity infrastructure for numerous programs and products.

 “By providing the necessary tooling and technology, we enable international growth — a critical component of our long-term strategy as a company,” Whitis said.

 Whitis manages a growing assortment of continually evolving challenges, from global expansion to cyber threats.